tobbstr/workflow/README.md

 // If cache fails with allowed error:
 // - No retry (error is allowed)
 // - Workflow continues to DB step
-// - DB step will retry on network errors (per retry config)
+// - DB step will retry on network errors only (per retry config)
 ```

 ## Testing